Hyperoodon Movements in the Northeast Atlantic

 Caroline

 Caroline Haas.
 Behavioural biologist and bioacoustician.
-Caroline is conducting her doctoral research on the acoustic behaviour of northern bottlenose whales for which she uses data from long-term deep-water recorders and animal-attached acoustic tags (DTAGs).
-Her project is a joint PhD programme in collaboration with the University of St Andrews’ School of Biology, where she is supervised by Profs Patrick Miller and Sascha Hooker.
+Caroline is conducting her doctoral studies on the acoustic behaviour of northern bottlenose whales for which she uses data from long-term deep-water recorders, dipping hydrophones and animal-attached acoustic tags (DTAGs).
+Her project is a joint PhD in collaboration with the University of St Andrews’ School of Biology, where she is supervised by Profs Patrick Miller and Sascha Hooker.

 Just want to know the latest?